Virus variant from South Africa detected in US for 1st time - WTMJ

 COLUMBIA, S.C.
 (AP) — A new coronavirus variant identified in South Africa has been found in the United States for the first time, with two cases diagnosed in South Carolina, state health officials said Thursday.

-The arrival of this variant now surging in other countries “is an important reminder to all South Carolinians that the fight against this deadly virus is far from over,” Dr. Brannon Traxler, DHEC Interim Public Health Director, said in a statement.
+The arrival of the variant shows that “the fight against this deadly virus is far from over,” Dr. Brannon Traxler, South Carolina’s interim public health director, said in a statement.
 “While more COVID-19 vaccines are on the way, supplies are still limited.
 Every one of us must recommit to the fight by recognizing that we are all on the front lines now.
 We are all in this together.”

-Viruses are constantly mutating, with coronavirus variants circulating around the globe, but scientists are primarily concerned with the emergence of three of them.
-Other variants first reported in the United Kingdom and Brazil were previously confirmed in the U.S. Researchers believe these three variants may spread more easily, and predicted it was only a matter of time before they appeared here.
+In South Carolina, the state health agency said the variant was found in one person from the state’s coastal region and another in its northeastern corner.
+The state gave little other information, citing privacy concerns, though Traxler said neither of the people was contagious any longer.

-Also, scientists last week reported preliminary but troubling signs that some of the recent mutations may modestly curb the effectiveness of two current vaccines, although they stressed that the shots still protect against the disease.
-And there are signs that some of the new mutations may undermine tests for the virus and reduce the effectiveness of certain treatments.
+“Both were tested very early in the month, and my understanding is that both are doing well,” Traxler said.

 The first U.S. case of the variant found in Brazil was announced earlier this week by health officials in Minnesota.
 It was a person who recently traveled to that South American nation.
 That version of the virus has popped up in more than a half-dozen countries.